On This Page:

 Outside buyer interest in Belize rose rapidly from 2000 to 2007, partly due to the passage of the Retired Person Incentive Act (RPIA) in September 1999, and to the tourism boom.
 Tourists flocked to Belize’s natural wonders - beautiful beaches and tropical forests, plus ancient Mayan temples.
 From 2003 to 2007, property prices in coastal and tourist areas rose by as much as 30% annually, while prices of inland properties rose by around 15% annually, according to local real estate agents.

-In 2015, the average price for luxury homes in Belize was less than US$1 million, well below the US$2 million average price of luxury home in some other Caribbean destinations, according to SANCAS Realty.
+Yet the average price for luxury homes in Belize is still less than US$1 million, well below the US$2 million average price of luxury home in some other Caribbean destinations, according to SANCAS Realty.
+Residential rents also remain surprisingly low.
+The average rent for a one-bedroom apartment in the city center is US$315 per month while three-bedroom apartmentsare offered for around US$600 per month.
+Rents for apartments outside the city are about 25% to 35% lower.

 Ambergris Caye and Southern Belize – Placencia – continue to be the two most popular areas for foreign homebuyers, said Chebat.
 Ambergris Caye has the most expensive housing in Belize, because tourists and expats are attracted to the beauty of the Barrier Reef.
 Oceanfront condominium units are priced at about US$500,000, while two- to four-bedroom oceanfront houses are priced around US$1 million.

-The number of affluent individuals seeking property in Belize increased in 2015, thanks to the relatively low prices of luxury homes in the islands, according to SANCAS Realty.
+The number of affluent individuals seeking property in Belize has continuously increased in recent years, attracted by the country’s“Qualified Retired Persons” (QRP) program and the relatively low prices of luxury homes in the islands.

 “The mid-term potential of the Belize real estate market is absolutely phenomenal,” said Todd.
 “The consensus opinions from our experts all paint a promising picture for those seeking to invest in Belize over the near-term.”